 Microsoft faced the challenge of maintaining a consistent UI design across platforms.
 Enter Fluent UI—an innovative framework that simplifies UI design, empowers developers, and enhances product integration.

 What is Fluent UI?

-Microsoft Fluent UI web components
+Microsoft Fluent UI for web variants

-Fluent UI and React
+#1 Fluent UI React Components